Skip to content

 • June 19, 2016

-• Lawn Care & Gardening, Project Ideas, Spring/Summer Tips
+• Green Living, Lawn Care & Gardening, Plant Guides, Project Ideas, Purchasing Tips, Spring/Summer Tips

 The week of June 20 – 26 is Pollinator Week, so here at Timberline we wanted to share what pollinators are, why pollinators are beneficial for your garden, and the best plants to plant in your garden to attract pollinators in Colorado.
 Planting for pollinators is great for your garden, and it’s even better for the environment!